Skip to content

 Topic Introduction

 The insurance industry of Hong Kong plays an instrumental role in making Hong Kong a world-class financial centre.
-The total gross premiums of the insurance industry in 2020 amounted to $608.4 billion, with an average growth rate of 10.2% in the past 5 years.
-In 2019, the insurance density and insurance penetration of Hong Kong insurance market was around US$9,706 and 19.7% respectively, both of which ranked second among economies in the world.
+The total gross premiums of the insurance industry in 2023 amounted to US$69.5 billion, with an average growth rate of 1.1% over the past five years.
+In 2023, the insurance density and insurance penetration of Hong Kong insurance market were around US$8,769 and 17.2%, respectively ranked second and first among economies in the world.

 Hong Kong strives to expand its role as a regional insurance hub and a global risk management centre by leveraging on opportunities arising from the Belt and Road Initiative and the development of the Greater Bay Area.